There is no doubt the COVID-19 pandemic has had a profound impact on consumer spending, government services and business transactions.

 With this in mind, Interac called on the government to enhance government-to-citizen and citizen-to-government payments through digital, real-time payment and disbursement options used by businesses and citizens alike.

 Digital identity is a key innovation that will support our recovery post-COVID and can serve as a bedrock for an inclusive digital economy.
-Digital IDs offer the promise of giving individuals more privacy and control over how their information is used and shared, while at the same time reducing threats linked with physical ID documents such as theft, counterfeiting, and most recently, hygiene concerns.
+Digital identity offers the promise of giving individuals more privacy and control over how their information is used and shared, while at the same time reducing threats linked with physical ID documents such as theft, counterfeiting, and most recently, hygiene concerns.
+[Update: Interac acquires SecureKey digital ID services for Canada: Five things you need to know.]

 For digital identity to fully provide its benefit to society, it needs to be underpinned by foundational government credentials such as birth certificates, citizenship documents and driver’s licences.
 These documents sit at the centre of the identity ecosystem and are the means by which we obtain other trusted identities such as banking cards and employment credentials.